MWatty/Peaches-n-Green/README.md

 * Information in the Structure Plane has been inspired by [Code Institure](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/22905698f3be425d918ebc64c87801b7/f6e2d80e148e43ce8ea42f85e00b7adc/?child=first)

 * <span>Photo by <a href="https://unsplash.com/@mslucyclaire?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Lucy-Claire</a> on <a href="https://unsplash.com/s/photos/peaches?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

+*  Used the information on CSS Layout - The Position Property [W3 Schools](https://www.w3schools.com/css/css_positioning.asp) to assist with the positioning of the social media icons in the header

+* Used the information on CSS word-spacing property [W3 Schools](https://www.w3schools.com/cssref/pr_text_word-spacing.asp*/) to assist with word spacing

+* Dots in teh footer between links was created using a snippet of code from [W3 Schools](https://www.w3schools.com/howto/howto_css_circles.asp)

 ## Content